 Getting ready to put your property on the market

-Whether you’ve moving to a bigger home or you need to downsize, or you’re moving for a new job or to be closer to family and friends, the thought of moving can be a daunting, especially when you have an existing a property to sell.
+Whether you’ve moving to a bigger home or you need to downsize, or you’re moving for a new job or to be closer to family and friends, the thought of moving can be daunting, especially when you have an existing property to sell.

 Whilst on average it takes around 9 weeks to sell a property, in many cases and particularly during these unstable economic times, it can often take much longer which can lead to a lot of uncertainty which can have a dramatic practical, psychological and emotional impact.

 Take a look at our previous article which contains more tips that will help if you’re planning to put your property on the market.

 Just before you put your property on the market

 One of the most important tasks is finding the best estate agent to list your property with.
 The fees you pay and the level of service you’ll receive can differ significantly depending on which estate agent you choose, so when it comes to getting the best possible level of service, it pays to do some research.

 Pay attention to the estate agents that other homeowners in your area are choosing to list with.
 You might find that people are more likely to choose the same agents simply because neighbours have.
 Seeing a cluster of “for sale” boards from any one particular estate agent can drive a phenomenon known as social proof.
 It’s likely that seeing several neighbours listing with the same estate agent can make others feel like they must be the best choice, making them more likely to copy the actions of others.